stratumn/sdk-js/README.md

 - `data`: the data object corresponding to the action being done,
 - `prevLink` or `traceId`.

-The Sdk will return the new state object the trace is now in.
+The Sdk will return the new state object of the trace.
 The shape of this object is the same as explained [previously](#creating-a-new-trace).

+Notes:

+- You can view your forms detail from your group's Attestation Forms page (for ex `https://trace.stratumn.com/group/322547/forms`).
+- When viewing a specific form detail, you can retrieve the form id from the url. (`https://trace.stratumn.com/group/322547/form/788547` => `formId=788547`).
+- The `data` object argument must be valid against the JSON schema of the form you are using, otherwise Trace will throw a validation error.

 ### Requesting the transfer of ownership of a trace